tomit4/spa_go/README.md

 -   Utilize [HTMX](https://htmx.org/) to dynamically render html elements.
 -   Investigate [DCode's solution on Auto Refreshing](https://www.youtube.com/watch?v=0v8oMKWP07w) for rendering aspects of the page without page reloading.
 -   Also see [DCode's Video on Using Slots](https://www.youtube.com/watch?v=r1BfaetMmP8) which may help with this as well.
 Not sure yet.

+**PROBLEM: PARENT/CHILD COMPONENTS AND PROPS**

+-   Creating truly reusable components with props and parent/child components is a challenge in its own right.
+Using the shadow dom, custom web components, and template tags might be the solution, but could possibly require a refactor of how we approach creating "components"as it stands right now.